ekoner/data-art-and-culture/Exploring distrust of public information though art.md

 ##  Fake tourist board

-Isle of Portland supplies the stone used in many official building.
+[Isle of Portland](https://en.wikipedia.org/wiki/Isle_of_Portland) supplies the stone used in many official building.
 Isle is secretive and hollowed out.
 Close knit community.
 All th information in the tourist board was false.
 Tourism being all about stories.
 Some spectacularly self-evidently magnificent which acropolis is ruins so you have to use your imagination to recreate the glory of the site.
 Archaeology sites even more so as many are a hole in the ground.
 People are erased or not even included in history: Women, people of colour, illiterate, LGBT are not recorded.
 History is essentially erasing the majority of people to record a minority.
 To include these people in history sometimes means making them up.
 Tourist board included themes of authority, satire, performance lecture etc. Suturing - being sewn in and obeying the rules of the world while you’re in it.
 Even painting is suturing, bringing you into another world they’ve created through their art.
 Difference is place and time.

 ## Wizard of Oz AI

 Coined by someone else - the tech and data industry’s tendency to upplay the sophistication of what they do.
 All industrial revolutions are propped up by the unseen contributions of human beings.
 Including AI front end with a human back end force.
 UI on top of something like mechanical Turk - Amazon’s token payment service to do menial, disempowered, gig-economy work.
 People are increasingly trusting machines more than people.
 Breach of trust - person in disguise.
 Can also be a good thing as in Wizard of Oz, he gives the characters what they want (which is in them anyway).
-In th ebooks the emerald city is also false, people wear emerald glasses and never take them off outside your own home.
+In the books the emerald city is also false, people wear emerald glasses and never take them off outside their homes.
 Great metaphor for the tech period we’re in.
-Idea that you can be telling lies to people but in some cases can still lead to a good conclusion .
+Idea that you can be telling lies to people but in some cases can still lead to a good conclusion.

 ## Tech Bros

-Featuring Elon Musk smoking weed in public.
+Featuring [Elon Musk smoking weed in public](https://www.theguardian.com/technology/2018/sep/07/tesla-chief-elon-musk-smokes-marijuana-on-live-web-show).
 Some of us have more reason to trust technology and data than others and some of us are more impacted more than others.
-By the overriding moral framework of the tech and data industries which is largely dominated by white males, of a certain libertarian viewpoint which impacts the decisions they make and technology that is created.
-Example, noting to hide, don’t care if anyone knows where I live.
+The overriding moral framework of the tech and data industries which is largely dominated by white males, of a certain libertarian viewpoint which impacts the decisions they make and technology that is created.
+Example, nothing to hide, don’t care if anyone knows where I live.
 Lots of people for whom this is undesirable, black males who can be shot dead, spouses being stalked.

 ##  The Palantir